 Just a side note on the 45′ Mouton, the V at the top of the label was for victory at the end of WWII.
-At auction in November of 1995 this was going for 16,055. a bottle.
+At auction in November of 1995 this was going for $16,055. a bottle.
+Currently it is fetching around $25,000.
 Below are the tasting notes from the May 15th, 1991 issue of Wine Spectator: Rating 100

 “Wine doesn’t get much better than this.
 From a legendary vintage, this was the best Mouton of the tasting.
 It started out very minty, but then brown sugar, chocolate, dried plum, tar and cedar notes kicked in to offer a remarkably balanced, complex Bordeaux that was both powerful and elegant.
 Still full of vitality, with the deep ruby and almost purple color of a much younger wine and enough tannins to last many more years.”–PM

 Germany did however have some victories after 45′.
 Below are some examples:

 More images from the Tasting Room:

 Eurocave: 57 degrees, the perfect temperature for aging and sipping on red wine.